 How to Wear Your Hat with Long Hair

 There are multiple ways to wear your hair with your handmade hat.
 These examples show the different options for how to wear your hair with your hat.
-Remember, we’re shooting for quick fashion ladies, not dinner with the President.
+Remember, we’re shooting for quick fashion ladies, not dinner with the Queen of England.

-Hair down (photo 3) On the occasion that you’re having a kick ass hair day (that’s great, good for you.)
-AND you still want to throw on your handmade hat – guess what?
+Hair down (photo 3) On the occasion that you’re having a kick ass hair day and you still want to throw on your handmade hat – guess what?
 YOU CAN!
-This photo does double duty because the hair is worn down and I’m also sporting a blanket scarf.
-Tie your scarf under those gorgeous locks and head out the door to that football game.
+This photo does double duty because the hair is worn down and I’m also sporting a blanket scarf and we all know how hair down and scarves can be.
+Tie your scarf under those gorgeous locks and head out the door to that football game this Fall.

 Wearing a Hat with Short and Medium Length Hair